FGerding/Huggett_replicate.jl/README.md

 In order to reproduce Figures 1 and 2 of the paper you should:

 1) Run the Huggett.jl file which loads all the values necessary for the replication and the necessary functions.
+2) Run import Pkg; Pkg.add("Hugget")
-2) Run the graph.jl file which gives Figures 1 and 2!
+3) Run the graph.jl file which gives Figures 1 and 2!

 ## External documentation